Senna replaces Heidfeld at Renault F1

 Boullier said in Budapest that Heidfeld's performances were 'good, but not good enough'.

-The team's Luxembourg-based owners Genii Capital also recently trumpeted a new joint venture in Brazil with the WWI Group to manage an investment portfolio totalling $10 billion (6.1 billion pounds).
+The team's Luxembourg-based owners Genii Capital also recently trumpeted a new joint venture in Brazil with the WWI Group to manage an investment portfolio totalling $10 billion.

 Renault said in a statement that Senna would partner Russian Vitaly Petrov at Spa-Francorchamps but gave few details beyond that.